-Culture of BadrinathBadrinath is essentially influenced by the rich and vivacious culture of the Garhwal region.
+Culture of BadrinathBadrinath is essentially influenced by the rich and vivacious culture of the Garhwal region in Uttarakhand.
 The culture of Badrinath, essentially, depicts the traditional customs and the exclusive lifestyle followed by the inhabitants of the area.
 The people here are far from urbanization and they live in small houses made in the mountains.
 Their way of life is much dependent on their environment and the facilities available in the region.

 The people of Badrinath are known to have their own distinctive culture which moves around their way of life.
 Their attractive culture is majorly focused on religious sentiments, mythological values, folk dances, folk songs, rituals, customs and their varied fair and festivals.